 Becoming a member

-If you are interested in joining our club, the first step is to send an email to the member responsible for recruitment.
-That is Tony Hearn at firstname.lastname@example.org.
+If you are interested in joining our club, the first step is to send an email to the Recruitment Committee at firstname.lastname@example.org.

-3) We have a lower age limit of 18.
-We have several members under 30 and the average age is about 40.
+- We have a lower age limit of 18.
+We have several members who are 30 and the average age is about 40

-5) Our programmes are varied, interesting and enjoyable.
+- Our programmes are varied, interesting and enjoyable

 The Board of the club has the final decision on accepting a new member.

-Members are expected to attend meetings regularly and at least 50 % of the meetings.
+Members are expected to attend meetings regularly, which means at least half of the meetings.
 The members pay a half yearly contribution which pays for all the expenses of the club including the dinners, the meetings and payments to The Rotary organisation.
 A member does not pay extra when attending a meeting.